Vatsalparsaniya/ML_Knowledge/LinearRegression/README.md

 ### Application in Real Life

 Pick any two things that you use in your daily life and that are related.
-Like, I have data of my monthly spending, monthly income and the number of trips per month for the last three years.
+Like, I have data of monthly spending, monthly income and the number of trips per month for the last three years.
 Now I need to answer the following questions:

-What will be my monthly spending for next year?
+What will be the monthly spending for next year?

-Which factor(monthly income or number of trips per month) is more important in deciding my monthly spending
+Which factor(monthly income or number of trips per month) is more important in deciding the monthly spending

 How monthly income and trips per month are correlated with monthly spending?